CovidNet/covidnet.github.io/datastatement.md

 ## A. CURATION RATIONALE

 The words selected for this resource are taken from Mexican, Finnish and German goverment texts.
 These texts were manually searched on government websites.
-In choosing texts, the main focus was put on general communication in different fields of the topic of COVID-19 (masks, rules, recommendations,...).
+In choosing texts, the main focus was put on relevant terms of general communication in different fields of the topic of COVID-19 (masks, rules, recommendations,...).
 Some terms were specifically searched for in search functions of the websites.
+Generally, each annotator applied their own idea of what terms are relevant based on the impression gained from the government communication which was read.

 ## B. LANGUAGE VARIETY/VARIETIES

 * BCP-47 language tag: de-DE
-* Language variety description: formal/scientific language
+* Language variety description: scientific language
 * BCP-47 language tag: es-MX
-* Language variety description: formal/simple language
+* Language variety description: simple language
 * BCP-47 language tag: fi-FI
-* Language variety description: formal/simple language
+* Language variety description: simple language

 ## C. SPEAKER DEMOGRAPHIC